cgarcia2097/spotiPad/README.md

 The project consists of an Arduino sketch and a small Python script.

 The Arduino sketch sends a message over serial upon the depending on the button pressed.
+The sketch is only supports momentary buttons at the moment, though that can be solved by pull requests to this repo.

 The script implements a serial driver, capturing serial messages from an Arduino and pressing a hotkey on the host PC.
 It is currently bound to Spotify shortcuts, however it is essentially a bonafide keyboard.